DS-Homebrew/TWiLightMenu/README.md

 The script accepts `make` arguments as well.
 For example, `.\compile_docker.ps1 clean` will clean the directories of all the compiled code.
 If you would like to build all artifacts, run `.\compile_docker.ps1 package`.

 Please note that Docker compilation is not compatible with native compilation on Windows.
 You should run `.\compile_docker.ps1 clean` to clean the artifacts before attempting to build with Docker.
 If a notification appears asking you to share your drive, you must choose to enable drive sharing for Docker to work on Windows.

-## Rocket.Chat Server

-Would you like a place to talk about your experiences with TWiLight Menu++ or need some assistance?
-Well, why not join our Rocket.Chat server!

-Rocket.Chat is a self-hosted communication platform with the ability to share files and switch to an video/audio conferencing.

-Come join today by following this link: https://dshomebrew.serveo.net/ ([alternative link](https://5a31a0c4.ngrok.io/))

 # Credits
 ## Main Developers